slickage/docker-ruby/README.md

-# No more changese here
+# No more changes here

 Moved to: https://github.com/slickage/docker-asdf